La Tasha Fields is an adjunct professor for Concordia's School of Education, and she is leading literacy initiatives across Wisconsin.

 Teachers face a challenging year ahead, but Fields is determined to turn challenges into successes.
 “My theme focuses on literacy, engagement, and empowerment.” says Fields, “How can we use equity as the thread that holds all three together?
 How do we foster agency with students and teachers?
 We need to give teachers a voice because they are on the front line and they know how to service students.”

-Teachers are entering classrooms through online learning, in-person classrooms, and a hybrid of the two.
+Teachers continue to teach in classrooms in a variety of ways, including through online learning, in-person classrooms, and a hybrid of the two.
 In addition to assisting teachers with literacy through health and safety requirements, Fields aims to embolden teachers by recognizing racial injustice.

 “Literacy looks different this year.
 It feels like there’s a double crisis…racial injustice and a global pandemic.”
 Fields is determined and optimistic.
 “This pandemic has shown us what it’s important.
 The pandemic has brought to the forefront some of the inequities different school districts and different challenges children face and I’m thankful for that.”